The Funding Application is below. Please read all information carefully before attempting the application.

 Students who are awarded full research scholarships ($3,500) cannot enroll in more than one summer class per session for a maximum for 8 hours (4 credits per session) and cannot take any physics course.
 If students wish to take a physics course or enroll for more than 8 credit hours over the summer they must apply as a part time applicant.
 While students may apply for funding for different projects, students may not accept funding for 2 different projects (that is, for example, students may not be part of the ENGAGE program and receive SOURCE funding for a separate project).
 If you are accepted into more than one program, you must choose in which program you want to participate.
 Faculty mentors may (and are encouraged to) supplement SOURCE funding with supplies and/or stipend support.

-A completed application packet consists of the following:
+The online application consists of the following:

 For Traditional Research or scholarly projects: